 Volunteer at CPPAC!

 Ticket takers are responsible for greeting patrons and allowing them into the theatre after verifying their tickets.
 They must be able to provide excellent customer service and stand for about thirty minutes.
-They are located at either entrance to the theatre.

 Concessions volunteers are responsible for serving food and beverage refreshments to patrons in a typically fast-paced environment.
 They must be able to provide excellent customer service, work quickly and accurately, handle cash sales, and closely follow CPPAC policies and procedures.
 In addition, they must have solid communication and organizational skills, and a working knowledge of basic mixed drinks.
 They are located in the Concessions area and are open an hour prior to performance time, as well as during intermission (if applicable).
+A one-time ServSafe® food and alcohol safety training is required prior to first shift.

 Box Office Will Call

 Will Call volunteers are responsible for assisting CPPAC staff with handing out will call tickets—tickets which have already been paid for.
 They should be able to provide excellent customer service and follow CPPAC policies and procedures for ticket retrieval.
-They spend the duration of their shift in the Box Office with a staff member.

 How Do I Become a Volunteer?